davidgrueber/PokemonSevenGenerations/README.md

 how to run (for now): download zip file of the code, type `import pokemon_game` into jupyterlab or juptyernotebook, and run the line

 # Scope and limitations, including ethical implications, accessibility concerns, and ideas for potential extensions.
+accessibility concerns: must use JupyterNotebook or JupyterLab to run, and must download files ideas for extensions: buttons

 # References and acknowledgement.